 Bone and Soft Tissue Tumors Program

-The Bone and Soft Tissue Tumors Program at Children's Hospital Los Angeles provides one of the most well-rounded cancer treatment programs for kids, caring for more children with bone and soft tissue tumors than any other pediatric hospital west of the Mississippi River.
+The Bone and Soft Tissue Tumors Program at Children's Hospital Los Angeles provides one of the most well-rounded cancer treatment programs for children, adolescents and young adults in the nation.
+Our Center cares for more children with bone and soft tissue tumors than any other pediatric hospital west of the Mississippi River.
+It is the only program in the nation with access to an inpatient pediatric rehabilitation unit, and it is one of only three children’s hospitals in the country with its own dedicated, on-site Pediatric Radiation Oncology Program.

-Orthopaedic surgeons from Children’s Orthopaedic Center team with oncologists and other specialists in Children's Center for Cancer and Blood Diseases to treat bone and soft tissue cancers, such as sarcomas, focusing on early diagnosis, quality of life and long-term follow-up.
+Oncologists in the Children's Center for Cancer and Blood Diseases partner with orthopaedic surgeons from Children’s Orthopaedic Center to treat bone and soft tissue cancers, such as sarcomas, focusing on early diagnosis, quality of life and long-term follow-up.

-They treat both benign and malignant tumors, with the goal of using minimally invasive techniques, when possible, that facilitate a prompt return to physical activities.
-Comprehensive treatment for patients with cancerous tumors includes chemotherapy and surgery, as well as support from social workers, therapists and Child Life specialists.
+Our specialists treat both benign and malignant tumors, with the goal of using minimally invasive techniques, when possible, that facilitate a prompt return to physical activities.
+Our program is joined by a team of oncology-trained specialty nurses, social workers, adolescent and young adult support staff, and Child Life specialists to ensure that children and their families receive the very best personalized care.

 - Procedures and Care